• Skip to main content

 Septic systems, fertilizers, sediment and invasive weeds all come with development, and none are good for the river.

-Thankfully, the area boasts many organizations and concerned citizens who work to develop plans to mitigate threats to the river created by ongoing development.
+Thankfully, the area boasts many organizations and concerned citizens who work to mitigate threats to the river from ongoing development.

 That’s a Good Question